-We offer several visit programs to help you determine is Oberlin is right for you!
+We offer several visit programs to help you determine if Oberlin is right for you!
 Choose the visit program that will allow you to experience as much of Oberlin as your time allows.

-For students looking for an in-depth campus visit, check out our Summer Visit Days!
+For students looking for an in-depth campus visit, check out our Fall Visit Days!
 These full-day programs give students the opportunity to take a campus tour, attend special panel sessions, and meet current students and faculty.
+Fall Visit Days will take place on October 10 and October 28.
 Follow the links below to register:

 Junior Visit Program